root-project/web/manual/integrate_root_into_my_cmake_project/index.md

 include_directories(${CMAKE_CURRENT_SOURCE_DIR}/include)
 ROOT_GENERATE_DICTIONARY(G__Event Event.h LINKDEF EventLinkDef.h)

-# Creates a shared library with a generated dictionary.
+# Create a shared library with a generated dictionary.
+# Passing cmake targets such as `ROOT::RIO` as dependencies (rather than plain
+# library names e.g. via ${ROOT_LIBRARIES}) ensures that properties such as required
+# include directories and C++ standard are propagated to our libraries or executables.
+# Note: to ensure compatibility with Cling, targets *must* be compiled using the
+# same C++ standard as ROOT was compiled with.
 add_library(Event SHARED Event.cxx G__Event.cxx)
 target_link_libraries(Event PUBLIC ROOT::RIO ROOT::Net)

-# Creates the main program using the library.
+# Create the main program using the library.
 add_executable(Main MainEvent.cxx)
 target_link_libraries(Main Event)
 {% endhighlight %}